SCOREC/meshFields/docs/addingShapeFunctionsForOmegah.md

 ### Terminology

-Refer to the Nomenclature section on the main page.
+Refer to the @ref nomenclature "Nomenclature" section on the main page.

 ### Parametric Coordinates and Node Ordering